How Do You Get Pregnant Naturally?

 You may also want to talk to your healthcare provider regarding any prescription medication you are taking.
 Some medications are harmful to take during pregnancy.
 It is possible that your provider may want to forego or alter the medications you are taking to help increase your chances of conception and having a healthy pregnancy.

-Additionally, eating healthy, well-balanced meals, along with making sure you have regular consumption of certain nutrients and vitamins, is directly related to your health and wellness.
+Additionally, eating healthy, well-balanced meals, along with ensuring daily consumption of certain nutrients and vitamins, is directly related to your health and wellness.
+Check out our article on preconception nutrition and health for men and women for other helpful ideas.

 One of the keys to easy conception is knowing when ovulation is occurring.
 You can track ovulation with a fertility monitor or ovulation predictor kits.
 However, you can track your and predict your ovulation naturally without using these types of kits.

 If you have a regular cycle that occurs every 28 to 32 days, you should be able to track your ovulation using the calendar method.
 This is simply recording the first day of your last menstrual period on the calendar and finding the corresponding next menstrual period day.
-Once you have that, you can subtract 14 days and know ovulation occurs within 2 days of that day.
+Once you have that, you can count back 8 to 18 days and know that ovulation will occur on one of those days.
+With an average 28 day cycle, ovulation will occur on one day between the 11th and 21st cycle days (29 day cycle, 12-22 days; 30 day cycle, 13-23 days; and so on).

 A second way to track ovulation is through monitoring the changes in your cervical mucus.
-As you get closer to ovulation, your mucus will become wetter more slipperier and stretchy.
+As you get closer to ovulation, your mucus will become wetter, more slippery, and stretchier.
 It is often compared to egg whites.
-Ovulation is directly related to this change.
+Ovulation is directly related to this change, and the day that you notice the most of this egg white discharge is the day you are expected to ovulate.

-These techniques for tracking your ovulation naturally are part of a family planning method called fertility awareness or natural family planning.
+These techniques for tracking your ovulation naturally are part of a family planning method called fertility awareness or natural family planning (NFP).
 You can learn more about the calendar method, cervical mucus, and basal body temperatures in the article, Fertility Awareness.

 Some people try to time sex so that it is during or right before ovulation.
 While this can work, there is a better approach to your sex schedule for those trying to conceive.
 If you have a regular cycle occurring every 28 to 32 days, then you should be able to leverage a typical fertility window for planning sex.

 Count out 10 days from the first day of your last menstrual period.
 Have sex this day and then every other day, for the next 10 days.
 Having sex every other day helps ensure you have healthy mature sperm delivered with each intercourse.
-This schedule will place semen inside waiting for the egg to be released during ovulation, while also adding sperm during ovulation.
+This schedule will place semen inside waiting for the egg to be released, while also adding sperm during ovulation.

 Nutrition is directly related to your physical health.
 However, nutrition is also tied to conception and healthy pregnancies.
 It is essential to eat well-balanced meals full of the recommended nutrients and vitamins that are tied to your health and wellness.
 Combined with exercise, this is one of the most important steps for a healthy you, and which is directly related to your fertility health.